 10. Visual Difficulties

-Vision changes related to cataracts or age-related sight changes are more normal.
+This is different to: Vision changes related to cataracts or age-related or diabetic sight changes.

 Vascular dementia differs from Alzheimer’s Disease in that it involves stroke-like symptoms including muscle weakness or partial paralysis.

 This type of dementia can also be an after-effect of a stroke or mini stroke.

 Vascular dementia symptoms can also include confusion, memory loss, low attention span and difficulty in performing everyday tasks.